Charisma (film): Production

-The screenplay originally written in the early 1990s earned Kiyoshi Kurosawa a scholarship from the Sundance Institute to study filmmaking at the United States.
+The screenplay, originally written in the early 1990s, earned Kiyoshi Kurosawa a scholarship from the Sundance Institute to study filmmaking in the United States.

 Release

 Charisma was shown at the 1999 Cannes Film Festival.
 It was later released in Japan on February 26, 2000.

 Reception

 Kris Nelson of Dreamlogic.net gave the film a favorable review, noting that "the soundtrack is perfect".
 The film has been interpreted by some as an allegorical tale about the structure of Japanese society, and the tension between the importance of individuality on the one hand, and the importance of the group on the other.
 It is also possible to discern an ecological message.
 Travis Mackenzie Hoover of Exclaim! said, "with its combination of Tarkovskian natural wonder, Beckett absurdity and good old fashioned movie élan, it's guaranteed that you'll care enough to see into its deeply troubled heart of darkness."